 Capturing guest data

-The Cart Abandoned trigger uses the pre-submit email capture technique on the checkout page which means that a customer’s email is captured even before they fully complete the checkout process.
+If you choose to enable pre-submit data capture in settings, the Cart Abandoned trigger will use the pre-submit email capture technique on the checkout page.
+This means that a customer’s email is captured even before they fully complete the checkout process.
 As soon as the customer enters a valid email, AutomateWoo captures it and adds a tracking cookie to their browser.